When it come to the question of if you should be using sex lube. The answer is yes!

 Oil-based lube tends to be the longest lasting.
 It is kind of like the gift that keeps on giving.

 One application can potentially last through a lot of play; however, it’s not ideal for all purposes.

-For instance, oil-based lube should not be used with a latex condom because it can heighten the risk of the condom breaking.
+For instance, you should not use an oil-based lube with a latex condom because it can heighten the risk of the condom breaking.